-Aside from hiding dark spots and pimples, a concealer brush can help apply makeup to specific areas of your face that need extra coverage.
+Aside from hiding dark spots and pimples, it can help apply makeup to specific areas of your face that need extra coverage.
 This can include the nose area near the upper lip, which oftentimes overlooked.

 Using a good concealer brush is not enough, though.
 You also need to use the right product.
 For instance, if you’re going to neutralize the reddish color of your acne, you will need to use a concealer with green undertones.
 Tips like this deserve an article of its own so I’ll make sure to create one later.

-There is another wonderful use for a concealer brush, which is to perfect your lipstick application.
-You can actually use this brush and a small amount of concealer to clean up messy lipstick edges.
+There’s another wonderful use for this tool, which is to perfect your lipstick application.
+You can actually use this and a small amount of concealer to clean up messy lipstick edges.
 Pretty neat huh?

-The best use of a concealer brush is to reach the small corners around the nose and eyes.
+It’s best for reaching the small corners around the nose and eyes.
 You can also use it to pat and blend concealer under the eyes.
-For bigger concealer brushes, they can also be used to apply eye makeup.
+Bigger ones can also be used to apply makeup.

-But for concealing small blemishes, especially the really tiny ones, I don’t use a concealer brush.
+But for concealing small blemishes, especially the really tiny ones, I don’t use this at all.
 I usually opt for an ultra fine eyeliner brush like the Bobbi Brown Ultra Fine eyeliner brush ($29) or the Chanel Pinceau Eyeliner Ultra Fine eyeliner brush #13 ($28).
-The precise, pointed tip of these brushes are ideal for covering small imperfections.
+Their precise, pointed tips are ideal for covering small imperfections.

 What Is The Best Concealer Brush?

-There’s not much to say about a blush brush, except that it’s the most commonly seen brush used in almost every movie with a makeup scene.
+There’s not much to say about this one, except that it’s the most commonly used in almost every movie with a makeup scene.
 Come to think of it, the first image that comes to my mind when I think about applying makeup is an actress sweeping her blush brush on her cheeks.

 Well, on second thought, lipstick comes first.
 Touching up lipstick either in the car or even in restrooms during lunch break at work or in between classes.
 Those are the images that first come to mind when I think about makeup.

-Anyway, a blush brush is a type of powder brush but is more compact.
-The compact bristles allow the brush to easily pick up pigment at the right amount.
-The dome-shaped brush helps to make the blush color pop out naturally, without making you look like a clown.
+Anyway, this is a type of powder brush but is more compact.
+The compact bristles allow this to easily pick up pigment at the right amount.
+Its dome shape helps to make the blush color pop out naturally, without making you look like a clown.

-To use, simply swirl your blush brush around the powder blush to pick up enough color then tap the excess.
+To use, simply swirl it around the powder blush to pick up enough color then tap the excess.
 Apply on the apples of your cheeks and lightly blend it outward along your cheekbones.

 Another option is to use an Angled Blush Brush.
-Personally, though, I don’t see much difference between using a regular blush brush and an angled one.
-Simply hold your blush brush at an angle when applying blusher and you’ve got yourself an angled blush brush! 😉
+Personally, though, I don’t see much difference between using a regular and an angled one.
+Simply hold it at an angle when applying blusher and you’ve got yourself an angled version! 😉

 The Best Blush Brushes

-One of the most overlooked brushes, in my opinion, is a fan brush.
-This multi-faceted tool may not be that essential at first glance, but as you continue to do your makeup every day and as your makeup demands increase, you’ll get to understand how invaluable this brush is.
+One of the most overlooked types, in my opinion, is a fan brush.
+This multi-faceted tool may not be that essential at first glance, but as you continue to do your makeup every day and as your makeup demands increase, you’ll get to understand how invaluable this type is.

-Did you know that you can use a fan brush to sweep excess particles of stray makeup, eye makeup fallouts or even excess powder?
+Did you know that you can use this to actually to sweep excess particles of stray makeup, eye makeup fallouts or even excess powder?
 The shape itself makes it look like a miniature flat broom.

 Gone are the days of makeup products leaving stray flakes when applied.
 Well, at least to most brands.
-However, this brush still proves to be of great use.
+However, this one still proves to be of great use.

 Even up to this day, I still sometimes experience flecks of excess eyeshadow falling on my face while applying it.
 Most of the time it’s because I haven’t tapped the eyeshadow enough to get rid of excess products.
 Fortunately, I can easily sweep these away by lightly swiping with my fan brush.

-A fan brush can also be used to apply a blusher if you want to create a soft blush or sheer effect.
-The brush’s flat shape can prevent you from applying too much color, even if you’re the heavy-handed type.
+Did you know that it can also be used to apply a blusher if you want to create a soft blush or sheer effect?
+Its flat shape can prevent you from applying too much color, even if you’re the heavy-handed type.
 So you can use it if you want a sheer application of blush, highlighter, powder or bronzer.

 There are more creative ways to use this brush and I’m sure you can think of some of your own too.
 You might ask, why?
 Because us girls who are into makeup are naturally creative in the first place.
-Some of my friends even use their fan brush to even out the mask or face peel they apply on their faces.
+Some of my friends even use theirs to even out the mask or face peel they apply on their faces.

-Perhaps the best use for this brush, if we are to focus on just one, is for highlighting.
+Perhaps its best use, if we are to focus on just one, is for highlighting.
 With its delicate way of creating mild tones, this tool is just perfect for those subtle highlights that look so natural.

 The Best Fan Brushes

-Here’s another overlooked makeup brush, which is considered to be a hidden gem to those who love to wear lipstick.
+Here’s another overlooked type, which is considered to be a hidden gem to those who love to wear lipstick.
 Now that I think about it, almost everyone who wears makeup loves to wear lipstick.
 So I guess a lip brush is everyone’s hidden gem after all.

 We’re so used to applying lipstick directly from the tube that this tool is easily taken for granted.
 If you want to make your application perfect, more artsy, cleaner and more stunning, using a lip brush is definitely the way to do it.
 It can bring out the real artist in you.

-Since a lip brush is all about applying color on your lips from a pan, pot, palette, or a lipstick itself, its brush is smaller than some of the concealer brushes.
+Since it’s all about applying color on your lips from a pan, pot, palette, or a lipstick itself, its bristles are smaller than some of the concealer brushes.
 Just enough for your lips.
 The bristles are soft and are typically tapered for precise application.
 The handle is long and thin, like a small wand, for easy control.

-Now, just when do you actually use a lip brush?
-There’s no hard-set rule on when and when not to use a lip brush.
-I would use it on very important business meetings or on formal gatherings.
+Now, just when do you actually use this?
+There’s no hard-set rule on when and when not to use it.
+I would use it on very important business meetings or at formal gatherings.
 If I’m going to the club, though, I’d rather use a lipstick.

-The best way to know when you should use a lip brush is to understand how to use it in the first place, here are the some of them:
+The best way to know when you should use this is to understand how to use it in the first place, here are the some of them:

 The Best Lip Brushes

-I was not planning to explain much about eyeliner brushes because I think that they’re not as important as other makeup brushes.
-Especially if you’re using liquid eyeliners where you don’t need to have a separate brush to apply it.
+I was not planning to explain much about eyeliner brushes because I think that they’re not as important as other types.
+Especially if you’re using liquid eyeliners where you don’t need to have a separate tool to apply it.
 (I usually use pen-type liquid eyeliners because they make it easier for me to wing my eyeliner.)

 But if you’re one of those people who prefer using gel eyeliners, then you definitely need to use a good eyeliner brush.

 There are 3 distinct types of eyeliner, and while most of us are already content with just using one shot pens, others want a better way of defining their eyes.
-An eyeliner brush is the perfect tool for precise eyeliner application.
+This is the perfect tool for precise eyeliner application.
 You can easily create the eye makeup you want with this tool.